Makita LS0714 Quad 10 Amp 7-1/2-Inch Sliding Compound Miter Saw

 Contractors who do really high-end work need really high-end tools.
 If you’re working with 8″ hardwood crown molding that’s going up in a government building, then nothing less than a 12″ dual bevel sliding compound miter saw will do.
-For the rest of us, though, especially those of us who do cabinetry and furniture-making, and maybe a little crown for our friend’s dining room We fit right into that little niche between over-the-top and bare bones.
+For the rest of us, especially those of us who do cabinetry and furniture-making, and maybe a little crown for our friend’s dining room, we fit right into that little niche between over-the-top and bare bones.

 The Makita LS0714 Quad 10-Amp 7 1/2″ Sliding Compound Miter Saw fills that niche quite well.
 It’s extremely light – under 30 pounds and a little over two feet wide – and perfect for projects where portability is a plus.
 It has standard miter stops and a decent one-way bevel range, and a 12″ slide ensure that we can flat-cut any crown we want.
 Although it’s small, it’s extremely powerful: 10 amps generate more than 150% the RPMs of the fastest 12″ saw for slices so clean you’d think they were laser-cut.
 And did I mention it’s less than 30 pounds?